Pub Date: 1991

-This was the first in a series of books in the Harlequin Temptation line, where four couples had to overcome some sort of separation/distance.
 Dawn and Michael meet in the jungles of Costa Rica.
 She’s an American scientist working in Central America, and he’s a businessman thousands of miles from his home in Canada.
 They’re not dumb kids falling for each other.
-They’re mature adults; she’s in her mid-30s, he’s in his early-40s.
+They’re mature adults.
+She’s in her mid-30s, he’s in his early-40s.
 They meet, have a charged sexual relationship, and then have to decide if they can make their long-distance relationship last.

 For those of you looking for naughty bits: also notable in this book was one of the first instances of female-on-male oral sex in a category of romance.
-I recall my precocious 13-year-old mind reeling at the scene where Dawn gives Michael a blowjob and hums while doing it, having read somewhere (Cosmopolitan magazine, no doubt) that the vocal vibrations made for a better orgasm, and I filed that info away for later (much later).
+I recall my precocious young teen mind reeling at the scene where Dawn gives Michael a blowjob and hums while doing it, having read somewhere (Cosmopolitan magazine, no doubt) that the vocal vibrations made for a better orgasm.
+I filed that info away for later (much later).

 Oh, as for the romance?
 It was well done.
 I remember reading this one far into the night, as I did with the only other Stirling book I read, Sleepwalker, from the Harlequin Intrigue line.